abinit/abinit/doc/tutorial/eph_intro.md

 A more detailed discussion can be found in [[cite:Brunin2020]], [[cite:Verdi2015]] and [[cite:Sjakste2015]].
 -->

-From a more practical point of view, this implies that one should **always monitor** the convergence of the physical properties with respect to the initial DFPT $\qq$-mesh.
+From a more practical point of view, this implies that one should **always monitor the convergence of the physical properties with respect to the initial DFPT $\qq$-mesh**.
 The LR model implemented in ABINIT facilitates the convergence as the non-analytic behaviour for
 $\qq \rightarrow 0$ is properly described yet the Fourier interpolation can introduce oscillations between the *ab-initio* $\qq$-points and these oscillations may affect the quality of the